 Terminal Guide for Reagan National Airport Pet Relief Areas

-Though outside, the DCA pet relief areas are relatively accessible.
+Indoor and outdoor DCA pet relief areas are easily accessible.
 Each terminal has its own station, and Terminal B has two options.
 All D.C. airport pet relief stations are marked with signage, but if you have a difficult time finding yours, these directions should be helpful.

 - To access the Terminal C pet relief area, exit through the ground level of the terminal.
 The station will be across from the North Metrorail Station entrance.